boa-z/KaoYan/ky-english/writing/Writing.md

 Dear classmates,

 I am writing to inform you that our class is going to hold a charity sale for kids in need of help.
 The sale will take place in the school playground this Saturday from 9:00 a.m. to 4:00 p.m.
 We will sell all kinds of things, such as clothes, toys, and books.
 All the money we raise will be used to help the kids in need.
 I hope you can all participate in this meaningful activity.
-Let’s show our love and care for the kids in need.
+Let's show our love and care for the kids in need.

 Li Ming